FAQS

 Will there be enough parking on the site so residents do not park on neighborhood streets?

 Our goal is to provide enough parking within the complex for all residents and their guests, to maximize public open space around the development, and to discourage on-street parking through signage and site design as well as communication with residents.
 Parking will be strictly enforced.
 Based on community input at the 2016 open houses, we have reduced the number of units from 80 to 71 and increased the parking ratio to 2 spaces per unit, or 142 total spaces.
+As noted in the draft EIR, the number of parking spaces proposed is higher than what the County requires.

 How will you manage the property?